xvzc/SpoofDPI/docs/user-guide/app.md

 Specifies the path to a custom `TOML` config file. `(default: none)`

-If this option is set, SpoofDPI will not search the default directories.
+If this option is set, spoofdpi will not search the default directories.

 ### Usage